Check here first for answers to your housing questions. Still can't find what you're looking for? Contact Panther Central. We're at your service.

 Yes.
 You can indicate a roommate preference on your housing/dining services application.
 If both individuals agree, we will try to accommodate the request.
 Both you and your potential roommate must submit online the other person's seven-digit University ID (also known as the PeopleSoft number) on the online housing/dining services applications.
 We will do our best to accommodate any roommate requests; however, we cannot guarantee that we will always be able to do so.

-Incoming first-year students can indicate the type of housing they prefer, for example, double, single, triple, or quad, and the building.
+Incoming first-year students can indicate the type of housing they prefer (i.e double, single, triple, or quad, and the building).
 Panther Central staff will do their best to accommodate any preferences you may have.

 We generally send a "notice of assignment" to students in July.
-This notice will include information on how to go online and view your new assignment and room number, as well as contact information for your roommate(s).
-The residence halls' mailing addresses will be included as well.
+This notice will include information on how to go online and view your new assignment and room number.
+The notice will also include contact information for your roommate(s) and the residence halls' mailing addresses.

 Room changes are generally done on an emergency basis only.
 If you would like to change your room assignment prior to moving into your housing accommodation, contact Panther Central.
 Room changes may be made, pending space availability, on a case by case basis.

 Once you have moved into your assigned accommodation, room changes will no longer be made by contacting Panther Central.
-If you live in a residence hall and are having an issue with your roommate, contact your resident assistant to discuss the problem.
+If you live in a residence hall and have an issue with your roommate, contact your resident assistant to discuss.
 If you are living in an apartment style building, please come to Panther Central to discuss your request.

 First-year fall-term students admitted through the Office of Admissions and Financial Aid are guaranteed on-campus housing.
-This guarantee is good for three consecutive years, provided that a student continues to meet housing application and deposit deadlines in each subsequent year.
+This guarantee is good for three consecutive years if a student meets housing application and deposit deadlines in subsequent years.